cromoteca/cromoteca.github.io/src/posts/lightweight_codegen_rfc.md

 ### wasm-flow

-This repository contains a **proof-of-concept WebAssembly toolkit** that mirrors Hilla but for Java views.
+This repository contains a **proof-of-concept WebAssembly toolkit** that mirrors Hilla but for Java views, which [can look almost identical to Flow views](https://github.com/cromoteca/wasm-flow/blob/main/src/main/java/com/cromoteca/wasmcf/client/views/MainView.java).

 - Client views are written in Java and compiled to WebAssembly.
 - Server communication follows the same model as Hilla.